INF 1005 Information Workshop: Futures Thinking

 - Explain how the scenario analysis has deepened your understanding and perception of the focal issue.

-In the Week 6 class, each group presents their scenario analysis.The scenario planning report and presentation slides are to be sent to the instructor by 12 noon on Feb 13, 2018.
+In the Week 6 class, each group presents their scenario analysis.The scenario planning report and presentation slides are to be submitted on Quercus, with a copy emailed to the instructor, by 5pm on Feb 10, 2020.

 The presentation should cover the following: focal issue and user organization; critical uncertainties; each scenario and its strategic implications.
 The presentation should take 20 minutes.